andydowell222/use-form-state/README.md

 | `helperText`   | A helper text that provides additional information or instructions for the form field.                                                                                                                                | `state.email.helperText`                                                         |
 | `error`        | An object that represents an error associated with the form field.
 It has two properties: `type` (the type of error) and `message` (the error message).
 If there is no error, this property will be `undefined`.      | `state.email.error`<br>`state.email.error?.type`<br>`state.email.error?.message` | `{ type: "required", message: "Please enter your email address" }` |

 `error` is not updated immediately when the value of a form field changes.
-Instead, it is updated after a delay (default is 0.5 seconds) to prevent the error message from flashing when the user is typing.
+Instead, it is updated after a delay (default is 0.5 seconds) to prevent the error message from flickering when the user is typing.
 If the field is not interacted with, the error will not be updated.
-Running `checkIfAllValid({ updateErrorType: true })` will update all errors immediately.
+To force immediate error updates, you can use the `checkIfAllValid` function, it will update all errors immediately.

 ### Updating Single Form Field Value